psalm/psalm-plugin-laravel/README.md

 ## How it works

-Under the hood it just runs https://github.com/barryvdh/laravel-ide-helper and feeds the resultant stubs into Psalm.
-It also uses a couple of function return type providers, but nothing special.
+Under the hood it just runs https://github.com/barryvdh/laravel-ide-helper and feeds the resultant stubs into Psalm, which can read PHPStorm meta stubs.

+It also parses any database migrations it can find to try to understand property types in your database models.